 How Much Does VoIP Cost?

 At this point, the old phone network is like a giant comfort blanket.
 No matter how long you’ve used it for, the truth is that you probably outgrew it years ago.
 Every business deserves better.
-However, if you’re still a little unsure on whether VoIP is right for you, have a read of our Best Cordless Office Phones article and compare the offerings.

 We’re confident in declaring VoIP the clear winner in the battle for your talk time.
 Hosted VoIP has better call quality than ever, and the potential cost savings of switching are huge (Dell saved $39.5 million in two years by using VoIP for telecommuting).
 And, for today’s deskless worker, the mobility that VoIP offers is no longer a luxury; it’s a necessity.